Travel Advice for Families Visiting American Samoa

 On the subject, if there’s a particular brand of baby food that you want to stick to in order to avoid any stomach upsets, it’s best to bring it with you.
 Otherwise, American brands are available in local supermarkets.
 Learn more about self-catering in A Guide to Supermarkets & Food Shopping in American Samoa.

-13.Kids’ Menus Aren’t Always “a Thing” in American Samoa
+14.Kids’ Menus Aren’t Always “A Thing” in American Samoa

 That’s right, kids’ menus are not available are every cafe and restaurant in American Samoa.
 Plus, the portions here are huge, so you sometimes have to get quite creative with what younger kids can eat.